AustinFSSE/FirstClientServerCreation/README.md

 ###Build the project to generate the executable.
 ###Create another project for the client.

-Add client.cpp to the project.
+Add client.cpp to the project.\n
 Build the project to generate the executable.
 Running the Server
 Run the server executable.